 The Technical Committee has considered many proposals dealing with the inclusion and makeup of the Floating-Point Word Sets in ANS Forth.
 Although it has been argued that ANS Forth should not address floating-point arithmetic and numerous Forth applications do not need floating-point, there are a growing number of important Forth applications from spread sheets to scientific computations that require the use of floating-point arithmetic.
 Initially the Technical Committee adopted proposals that made the Forth Vendors Group Floating-Point Standard, first published in 1984, the framework for inclusion of Floating-Point in ANS Forth.
 There is substantial common practice and experience with the Forth Vendors Group Floating-Point Standard.
-Subsequently the Technical Committee adopted proposals that placed the basic floating-point arithmetic, stack and support words in the Floating-Point word set and the floating-point transcendental functions in the Floating-Point Extensions word set.
+Subsequently the Technical Committee adopted proposals that placed the basic floating-point arithmetic, stack and support words in the Floating-Point Extensions word set.
 The Technical Committee also adopted proposals that:

-- changed names for clarity and consistency; e.g., REALS to FLOATS, and REAL+ to FLOAT+. - removed words; e.g., FPICK. - added words for completeness and increased functionality; e.g., FSINCOS, F~, DF@, DF!, SF@ and SF!

-Several issues concerning the Floating-Point word set were resolved by consensus in the Technical Committee:
+- changed names for clarity and consistency; e.g., REALS to FLOATS, and REAL+ to FLOAT+. - removed words; e.g., FPICK. - added words for completeness and increased functionality; e.g., FSINCOS, F[~], DF@, DF!, SF@ and SF! - 20 Several issues concerning the Floating-Point word set were resolved by consensus in the Technical Committee: